Seabrook

 The level of residential development activity in Seabrook is very low in comparison to the average area assessed nationally by AreaSearch

 Seabrook has averaged approximately three new dwelling approvals per year.
-Between the financial years 2021 (FY-21) and 2025 (FY-25), a total of 15 homes were approved, with no approvals recorded so far in FY-26.
+Between financial years 2021 (FY-21) and 2025 (FY-25), 15 homes were approved, with no approvals recorded so far in FY-26.

-The population has been declining recently, suggesting that new supply has likely met demand, providing good options for buyers.
-New homes have an average expected construction cost value of $262,000, which is below the regional level, indicating more affordable housing choices.
+The population decline in recent years suggests that the new supply has likely kept pace with demand, providing good choices for buyers.
+The average construction cost value of new homes is $262,000, which is below regional levels, indicating more affordable housing options for buyers.
 Compared to Greater Melbourne, Seabrook has significantly less development activity, 94.0% below the regional average per person.
-This limited new supply generally supports stronger demand and values for established properties.
-Development activity in Seabrook is also lower than the national average, suggesting market maturity and possible development constraints.
+This limited supply generally supports stronger demand and values for established properties.
+Development activity is also lower than national averages, reflecting market maturity and potential development constraints.

-Recent development has consisted entirely of standalone homes, maintaining the area's traditional suburban character with a focus on family homes appealing to those seeking space.
-As of now, there are approximately 3083 people per dwelling approval in Seabrook, indicating an established market.
-According to the latest AreaSearch quarterly estimate, Seabrook is expected to grow by 1,558 residents by 2041.
+Recent development has consisted entirely of standalone homes, maintaining Seabrook's traditional suburban character with a focus on family homes appealing to those seeking space.
+As of now, there are approximately 3083 people per dwelling approval in the location, indicating an established market.
+According to the latest AreaSearch quarterly estimate, Seabrook is expected to grow by 1,555 residents through to 2041.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development